 Educational Studies and History Double Major

-I am in ABLE (Allied Blacks for Liberty and Equality) as this term's secretary.
-I am the scholarship chair for Phi Gamma Delta, and I am also the artist and assistant for C4K (College for Kids).
 All of the things that I have been able to do here have given me confidence and endurance.
 I have to be energetic, kind, and strong to be able to continue on with my college education.
 The clubs and opportunities that I have the ability to be a part of challenge those three requirements for success.
 It's great to be challenged while also doing what I love to do, so they have influenced me to keep my head up and never be afraid of the challenges that are placed in front of me.

-Describe any research you have undertaken.
+Describe any research you've done.

 How would you describe campus life at Knox?

 I have to say that Knox has a great cordial system; people from all places can come and feel welcome wherever they stay on campus.
 Though sometimes campus can let its collective ego block itself from understanding concepts that aren't as easy to grasp.
 But that's the thing about campus; we know that we can be ignorant to some aspects of life.
 Eventually, we will understand by way of hanging with those who we don't quite know.
 We are a group of learners; every day we learn, and we learn from every person.

 What mainly surprises me about Knox will always be the freedom to flourish.
 That is a statement that holds no lies.
 Most of my friends that are not Knox students feel confined and sometimes limited at what they can do at their colleges.
 But here I feel that I could do and be whatever I want to be.
 I am amazed almost every term at how many different opportunities that Knox students have in front of them.